For Authors|For Editors|For Reviewers

 • Pre-check, supervise the whole peer-review process and take decisions on new submissions in their Special Issue;

-• The acceptance or rejection of Guest Editor's own papers will be decided by other Editor-in-Chief or Section Editor-in-Chief.
+• The acceptance or rejection of the Guest Editor's own papers will be decided by Editor-in-Chief or other Editorial Board members.

 3. Process for in-House Submissions

-Discovery Medicine requires that editorial staff or editors not be involved in processing their own academic work.
+Discovery Medicine requires that editorial staff or Editors not be involved in processing their own academic work.
 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in Discovery Medicine.
 In these cases, the peer-review process will be managed by alternative members of the Board.
-Submissions will be assigned to at least two independent outside reviewers.
+Submissions will be assigned to at least two reviewers.
 The submitting Editor/Board member will have no involvement in the decision-making process.
-Decisions will be made by other Editorial Board Members who do not have a conflict of interest with the author.
+Decisions will be made by other Editorial Board members who do not have a conflict of interest with the author.

 This section is required for all papers.
 If there are no interests to declare, please use the following wording: "Given his/her role as [Guest] Editor [in Chief], <NAME of Editor> had no involvement in the peer-review of this article and has no access to information regarding its peer-review".